-Liability coverage helps pay for injuries or damage to others when you are responsible.
+Liability coverage helps pay for injuries or damage that you cause to others .
 If you own and drive a vehicle, you must follow the financial responsibility laws in the state Vehicle Code.
 The most common way to do this is to buy auto liability coverage.

-Liability coverage does not pay for injuries to you or the people in your household.
-You can buy medical payments coverage for you and your household members.
+Liability coverage does not pay for injuries to you or the people in your household .
+You can buy medical payments coverage for you and your household members .